PelionIoT/mbl-docs/Docs/introduction.md

 Arm Mbed has been supporting the resource constrained Cortex-M devices for years through Mbed OS.
 By extending this support to Cortex-A devices, MBL brings the strong Mbed IoT base to use cases that require far more computing power, multipurpose applications and hardware interfaces.

-MBL is a Linux distribution aimed specifically at IoT devices, with a major emphasis on platform security.
+Because MBL is aimed specifically at IoT devices, it places a major emphasis on platform security.
 At the core of device security is Trusted Firmware (TF-A) and OP-TEE, an open source trusted execution environment that conforms to the Global Platform TEE specification.
 [Platform Security Architecture (PSA)](https://developer.arm.com/products/architecture/security-architectures/platform-security-architecture) and other security related trusted services can run in this framework.
-MBL also relies on many isolation mechanisms provided by the Linux kernel to protect device integrity and sensitive data.
-Each application runs in its own OCI-compliant container, so a compromised application cannot damage other applications or the device.
+MBL also relies on the Linux kernel's isolation mechanisms to protect device integrity and sensitive data: each application runs in its own OCI-compliant container, so a compromised application cannot damage other applications or the device.

-You can develop and build applications in a standard way, using a variety of tools such as C cross-compilation, Python or Node.js.
+You can develop and build applications in using a variety of standard tools such as C cross-compilation, Python or Node.js.
 Applications are then packaged and deployed to MBL in an application container.
+By using standard tools, you can quickly repurpose existing Linux applications to run on MBL.

 ### Developer preview features